 If you want to immerse yourself in a mixture of cultures this is undoubtedly your place.
 Seville Cathedral mixes Arabic art with Mudejar and other styles such as Gothic, Renaissance and Baroque.
 Due to its impressive construction it has been declared a World Heritage Site by UNESCO.

 The most emblematic tower par excellence of the city of Seville, without a doubt, is the Giralda.

 If you’re going to see Seville you can’t miss this great work of art.
 The Giralda was originally built as the minaret of the mosque, but with the reconquest it became the bell tower of the Cathedral of Seville.

 As a curious fact, the Giralda of Seville does not have stairs but 35 ramps so that the sultan could go up with his horse and see Seville.
 Thanks to its great height are visible from almost anywhere in the city.

 The Torre del Oro in Seville is located on the banks of the Guadalquivir River, which makes it an icon of the city.
 It is one of the things you see in Seville in an obligatory way!

 It has a height of 36 meters and, also, is next to the Plaza de Toros de la Real Maestranza.
 In the past it was used to defend the city against invaders or pirates.

 The name “Torre del Oro” (Tower of Gold) seems to be due to the golden reflections produced by the tiles that covered it.
 In 1931 it was declared a historical-artistic monument.

-Things to do in Seville – Real Alcazar de Sevilla
+Real Alcazar de Sevilla

 On our two-day tour in Seville you can’t miss this wonder.
 The Real Alcázar has been built with the passage of cultures through the city of Seville.
 Its construction began during the Middle Ages, continued during the Islamic period and then with the Christian conquest.